-Assistance Dogs: If you have an assistance dog, please advise Box Office at the time of booking and they can then allocate the most appropriate seating for you or make adequate provision to care for your dog during the performance.
+Assistance Dogs: If you have an assistance dog, please advise Box Office at the time of booking and they can then allocate the most appropriate seating for you.

 Audio Described Performances Audio-description in theatre is a live verbal commentary delivered between the dialogues on the visual elements of a production as it unfolds.
 The description gives only the essential information that a visually impaired patron might miss.

 Touch Tour For most audio-described performance we do, we have a Touch Tour that precedes the show.
 Our Touch Tours allow visually impaired patrons the opportunity to familiarise themselves with the set, props and costumes.